 What is post-traumatic stress disorder (PTSD)?

 Post-traumatic stress disorder (PTSD) can develop following any event that makes you fear for your safety.
 Most people associate PTSD with rape or battle-scarred soldiers—and military combat is the most common cause in men—but any event, or series of events, that overwhelms you with feelings of hopelessness and helplessness and leaves you emotionally shattered can trigger PTSD, especially if the event feels unpredictable and uncontrollable.

-PTSD can affect people who personally experience the threatening event, those who witness the event, or those who pick up the pieces afterwards, such as emergency workers.
+PTSD can affect people who personally experience the threatening event, those who witness the event, or those who pick up the pieces afterwards, such as emergency workers and law enforcement officers.
 PTSD can also result from surgery performed on children too young to fully understand what's happening to them.

 Traumatic events that can cause PTSD include:

 - War or combat

 - Car or plane crashes

 - Sexual or physical abuse

 - Childhood neglect

 PTSD vs. a normal response to traumatic events